jlacefie/sfguide-snowflake-python-api/README.md

 ## API Documentation
 API documentation with samples is hosted by Postman [here](https://documenter.getpostman.com/view/36644187/2sA3duGtDu)

+## API Sample UI
+A Sample UI is provided alongside the forked API example.
+The UI is built using Streamlit and can be run locally.

+To use:
+1. Download Streamlit
+2. Create a python virtual environment
+3. To run the app, use the command `streamlit run streamlit-app.py`.
+4. Assuming defaults, access the app at this URL - http://localhost:8501/

 ## Configuration

 Copy the serverless-template.yml to serverless.yml and modify the parameters according to your Snowflake configuration.
 Put your private key